-We may pursue acquisitions involving a number of risks, which could harm our business if not successfully addressed.
+We may pursue acquisitions and other strategic transactions involving a number of risks, which could harm our business if not successfully addressed.

-We have acquired, and may in the future acquire, businesses, products, or technologies to expand our offerings and capabilities, user base, and business.
-For example, in May 2025, we acquired Frndly TV, Inc., a subscription streaming service that offers live TV, on-demand video and cloud-based DVR for an affordable price, to support our focus on growing Platform revenue and Roku-billed subscriptions.
-We have evaluated, and expect to continue to evaluate, a wide array of potential strategic transactions; however, we have limited experience completing or integrating acquisitions.
-Any acquisition could be material to our financial condition and results of operations, and any anticipated benefits from an acquisition may never materialize.
+We have acquired, and may in the future acquire, businesses, products, technologies, or other assets to expand our offerings and capabilities, user base, and business.
+For example, in May 2025, we acquired Frndly TV, a subscription streaming service that offers live TV, on-demand video and cloud-based DVR, to support our focus on growing Platform revenue and Roku-billed subscriptions.
+We have evaluated, and expect to continue to evaluate, a wide array of potential strategic transactions, including acquisitions; however, these acquisitions and other strategic transactions may not ultimately be successful.
+Certain acquisitions and other strategic transactions could be material to our financial condition and results of operations, and any anticipated benefits from an acquisition or other strategic transaction may never materialize.

-Acquisitions may require the expenditure of cash, dilutive issuances of equity securities, or the incurrence of debt, which could adversely affect our operating results, result in unfavorable accounting treatment, and expose us to claims and disputes by third parties, including intellectual property claims.
-Acquisitions may not generate sufficient financial returns to offset additional costs and expenses related to the acquisitions.
+Acquisitions and other strategic transactions may require the expenditure of cash, dilutive issuances of equity securities, or the incurrence of debt, which could adversely affect our operating results, and result in unfavorable accounting treatment.
+In addition, acquisitions have in the past, and may in the future, expose us to claims and disputes by third parties, including intellectual property claims.
+Acquisitions and other strategic transactions may not generate sufficient financial returns to offset related costs and expenses.

-In addition, the process of integrating acquired businesses, products, or technologies may create unforeseen operating difficulties and expenditures, in particular when the acquired businesses, products, or technologies involve areas of operation in which we have limited or no prior experience.
+In addition, the process of integrating acquired businesses, products, or technologies has created, and may in the future create, unforeseen operating difficulties and expenditures, in particular when the acquired businesses, products, or technologies involve areas of operation in which we have limited or no prior experience.
 Acquisitions of businesses, products, or technologies in international markets would involve additional risks, including those related to integration of operations across different cultures and languages, currency risks, and the particular economic, political, and regulatory risks associated with specific countries.
 We may not be able to address these risks successfully, or at all, without incurring significant costs, delays, or other operational problems, and if we were unable to address such risks successfully, our business could be harmed.